jrxrs/thesandbox/OCPJ7P.md

   * An interface cannot be instantiated; however, an interface can extend another interface.
   * All methods declared in an interface are implicitly considered to be abstract.
   * Abstract classes and interfaces are quite similar concepts.
 However, you should be careful to use the appropriate construct based on the context.
+  * When implementing multiple interfaces or extending a parent class:
+    * Private interface method do not cause conflicts, because they are not visivle outside of that interface.
+    * Static interface methods do not cause conflicts, because they are invoked cia specific parent types and do not rely on the super reference.
+    * If there is a conflict between `default` methods,, it must be resolved by overriding this default method within the implementation class.
+    * Otherwise, the default method implementation can be inherited.
+    * If multiple implemented interfaces declare the same method name and return type then the implementing class must override it as normal.

 ## Object Composition ##